Stefan Maletić

-Stefan Maletić (born 9 April 1987) is a Serbia-born Dutch retired footballer, who works as an assistant manager at Eredivisie side NEC.
+Stefan Maletić (born 9 April 1987) is a Dutch-Serbia former professional footballer who played as a centre-back.
+He works as an assistant manager at Eredivisie side NEC.

 He left amateur side JVC Cuijk at the end of the 2016-17 season.
 After finishing his career at German outfit SV Veert he went into coaching, working at the De Graafschap and the PSV academies before joining NEC in 2020 as an assistant to manager Rogier Meijer.

 Personal life

 His family is originally from Zenica in Bosnia and Herzegovina.
 He is the older brother of Marko Maletić, who is also a footballer.